 Vitru Announces Record Date for Rights Offering

-/EIN News/ -- FLORIANÓPOLIS, Brazil, Oct.
-11, 2022 (GLOBE NEWSWIRE) -- Vitru Limited (Nasdaq: VTRU) (“Vitru” or the “Company”) today announced that the record date for determining shareholders that will be issued subscription rights pursuant to its proposed rights offering will be October 21, 2022.
+FLORIANÓPOLIS, Brazil, Oct.
+11, 2022 (GLOBE NEWSWIRE) -- Vitru Limited VTRU ("Vitru" or the "Company") today announced that the record date for determining shareholders that will be issued subscription rights pursuant to its proposed rights offering will be October 21, 2022.

 The final terms of any potential offering of common shares and rights, including the specific terms, remain subject to change and will be determined at the time of such offering.
 The proposed rights offering would be made pursuant to Vitru's effective shelf registration statement on Form F-3 filed with the Securities and Exchange Commission on October 25, 2021 and only by means of a prospectus supplement and accompanying prospectus.